What are your chances of acceptance?

 How Do Internships Impact Your College Chances?

 Once you clear the academic threshold at selective colleges, your extracurriculars can be just as important as your grades.
-This is because there are so many academically-qualified candidates that admissions officers turn to activities and essays to see which students stand out and may be the best fit.
+This is because there are so many academically qualified candidates that admissions officers turn to activities and essays to see which students stand out and may be the best fit.

 Admissions officers rate a student’s extracurriculars based on their impressiveness and uniqueness.
-Each activity can generally fall into one of four tiers, with Tier 1 being the most outstanding (i.e. a national award).
+Each activity generally falls into one of four tiers, with Tier 1 being the most outstanding (i.e. a national award).
 An internship may fall into Tiers 1-3, depending on how selective it is.
 For example, earning a super-competitive NASA internship qualifies as a Tier 1 activity while earning a regional internship, like a spot in the Los Alamos National Laboratory High School Internship Program, is likely a Tier 2 extracurricular.

 Short Bio